 The second largest law firm in Oregon, Schwabe played a leadership role in helping to establish the SBLC.
 Schwabe’s continued support for the clinic illustrates their commitment to the goals of the SBLC.

 Stoel Rives has a one hundred year tradition of being a leader in Portland’s legal community.
-Providing the SBLC with major funding, as well as furniture and pro bono legal assistance, has enabled us to thrive.
+Providing the SBLC with major funding, as well as pro bono legal assistance, has enabled us to thrive.

 Community Supporting Partners